The Eastwood TIG 200 AC/DC welder offers a great set of features for many small to medium-sized shops, at an affordable price.

 Versatile Input Power Supply

-One of the issues that can arise when taking your welder to the work, finding a power supply.
+One of the issues that can arise when taking your welder to the work – finding a power supply.
 As already stated, you can move this unit around when necessary.
 That’s nice.
 But you can also run the TIG 200 AC/DC on 120 or 240 volts (the adapter plug is included).
 That’s flexibility.

-As a bonus, when no outlet is available, you can also run the TIG 200 AC/DC on a generator (7,400W min, but 12,000W recommended by Eastwood).
+When no outlet is available, you can also run the TIG 200 AC/DC on a generator (7,400W min, but 12,000W recommended by Eastwood).
 You have plenty of options for input power, which is not true of every welder.

 Dual Output Currents